seantrott/seantrott.github.io/_posts/2019-11-1-bertology.md

 [^1]: This is itself an interesting point, because from one perspective, we know exactly how these models learn––we know what data they're exposed to, we know what their network architecture is, and we know how the algorithm is implemented.
 But "black box" means something a little deeper; it implies we don't have mechanistic explanations of what a network "knows" (e.g., how it transforms and represents the input it receives).
 For instance, we know that a network is able to classify an image of a cat as CAT, and an image of a dog as DOG, but *how*?
 Similarly, a network might be able to semantic roles of a sentence, but how has it learned to do that?
 I won't dwell on this point here, but the reason I find it interesting is that it raises fairly deep questions about what it means to understand an intelligent process.

 [^2]: More information (more layers) should always improve the model, but the question is by *how much*.

+[^3]: Skeptical readers might be thinking: how do we know this isn't what humans do, too?
+Why do we assume that humans "understand" and BERT doesn't?
+What is learning but the identification of associated cues?
+And you'd be exactly right in voicing this concern, which is exactly why the point of designing a research experiment is to eliminate all possible confounds other than the specific thing one is interested in.
+If you want to infer that `A --> B`, you need to manipulate `A` and *nothing else*, and ask whether the manipulation of `A` corresponds reliably to differences in `B`.
+That's what makes experiment design hard––the elimination of alternative explanations for a particular outcome.